Home

 Upon recovering and then returning to Uniontown after the war, John founded Kerfoot Brothers, a transportation company.

-The Kerfoots' "daughter Frances married Thomas S. Collier," said the 1948 book Kerfoot, Kearfott and Allied Families in America, by Robert R. Kearfott (privately published).
+Thomas owned and operated his own business, Collier's Trucking Service.
+They are named in the 1948 book Kerfoot, Kearfott and Allied Families in America, by Robert R. Kearfott (privately published).